imclab/MacMaint/README.md

 #MacMaint

-Runs some maintenance stuff on your mac
+Maintenance goodies for your unixy mac.